grahamc/grahamc.github.com/_posts/2010-02-22-sending-mail-from-a-task-symfony-1-4.markdown

 layout: post
 title: "Sending Mail from a Task, Symfony 1.4; Fatal error: Class 'Swift_Message' not found"
 disqus_id: f07ffebb97378ba15bd53760aa73e0c4
+excerpt: "Fix the pesky Symfony autoloader issue when sending email from a task."
 ---

 While trying to build and send a fairly complicated e-mail using a template